Looking to get a six-pack? For most guys that could be broken down to:

 - Ab Wheel Rollout: 97

-The great news is that you won’t need to risk back pain by doing countless crunches to get a six-pack.
+The good news is that if you’ve got a sensitive back, you won’t need to risk back pain by doing countless crunches to get a six-pack.
 The ab wheel rollout was one of the top exercises for both abs and the obliques, and it’s cheap enough that you can buy one for at home.
 That way you can easily add in a couple of sets on your rest days at home.

-However, depending on how skinny and how much of a beginner you are, you may find the rollout move too difficult (I know I did.)
-A good beginners program will work you through the right progression.
+However, depending on how skinny and how much of a beginner you are, you may find some of these exercises like the hanging leg raises and ab rollout too difficult (I know I did.)
+A good program will work you through the right progression.
 Many skinny guys might do well with a progression like this, moving onto the next exercise after a few sessions when they’re feeling confident:

 What if you want to bullet-proof and develop a rock-solid core at the same time you’re building a six-pack?
 What if you’ve got an sensitive back?
 We cover this and much more in our complete core super-guide here.